 The Company's cash and cash equivalents are held in large Canadian and Mexican financial institutions.
-The Company's accounts receivable consists primarily of sales tax due from the federal government of Canada.
+The Company's accounts receivable consists primarily of receivables on equipment rental fees charged to Almaden and Azucar.
 The Company is exposed to credit risks through its accounts receivable.